top of page

 What methods of payment do you accept?

 All invoicing and payments are made via Brightwheel, which allows parents to make secure payments online and print out statements for tax and financial records.
 Parents create a Brightwheel account as part of the enrollment process.
-Other methods of payment are not accepted at this time.

 How is Acorn Tree licensed?